 Evian Championship

 The Evian Championship resides at the Evian Resort Golf Club in France.
-It is played every September and brings a close to the LPGA majors.
+It had previously played every September bringing a close to the LPGA majors but has now switched to July.
 The tournament wasn’t originally an LPGA major, rather it was one of two Ladies European Tour majors.
 Started in 1994, the tournament didn’t join the LPGA’s majors list until 2011.